pixl8/Preside-Documentation/docs/04.serverguides/chapter.md

 title: Server setup guides
 ---

-The guides here are for those who wish to setup PresideCMS in various hosting environments:
+The guides here are for those who wish to setup Preside in various hosting environments:

 [[serversetupfoundation]]